isomerpages/moe-greenridgesec/_curriculum/Curriculum.md

 <p>At Greenridge Secondary School, our curriculum is designed to empower
 students to become <strong>Champions of Good Causes</strong>.
-By embracing our core values of Respect, Integrity, Diligence, Grit, and Empathy, we nurture students to embody our vision of becoming Confident Learners, Ethical Innovators, and Compassionate Leaders.
-With opportunities to imagine, discover, express, accomplish, and serve (IDEAs), our students are inspired to make a positive impact on the world.</p>
+By embracing our core values of Respect, Integrity, Diligence, Grit, and Empathy, we nurture students to embody our vision of becoming <strong>Confident Learners, Ethical Innovators, and Compassionate Leaders</strong>.
+With opportunities to Imagine, Discover, Express, Accomplish, and Serve (IDEAs), our students are inspired to make a positive impact on the world.</p>